M-Steve1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute, script adds execute permission to the owner of the file hello, while other users have the read permission only.
 6-multiple_permissions, this script will add execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-7-everybody, this script adds execution permission to the owner, the group owner and the other users, to the file hello
+7-everybody, this script adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond, this script sets the permission to the file hello as follows:
+- Owner: no permission at all
+- Group: no permission at all
+- Other users: all the permissions